Fool-Proof 500 Rule Prime Rib

 Prepare the Prime Rib

-• 4-5 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap the roast from all packaging.
-Note the exact weight of the roast to better calculate the cooking time.
+• 4-5 hours prior to cooking the prime rib roast, remove it from refrigeration; unwrap the roast from all packaging, keeping the label so you know exactly how much the prime rib weighs for making the cooking calculations in this recipe.

 • When you are ready to cook the prime rib roast, pre-heat the oven to 500 degrees F., placing your oven rack in the lower third of the oven.

-• Place the prepared rib roast into the preheated 500 degree F. oven, uncovered, and cook for 6 minutes per pound for medium rare.
+• Place the prepared rib roast into the preheated 500 degree F. oven, uncovered, and cook forย 6 minutes per pound for medium rare doneness or 7 minutes per pound for medium doneness.

-• When the timer sounds, immediately turn your oven temperature down to the lowest setting, which for most ovens is 170 degrees F.
+• When the timer sounds, immediately turn your oven temperature down to 170 degrees F.

+Set your timer for 2 hours, leaving the roast in the oven to rest and finish cooking from residual heat.
 NO MATTER WHAT, DO NOT OPEN THE OVEN DOOR AT THIS POINT OF THE COOKING PROCESS!
-Set your timer for 2 hours.

 • When the timer sounds at the full 2 hour mark, open the oven door,.
 Use an instant-read meat thermometer to check the internal temperature of the meat.
-For medium rare prime rib, you'll want the internal temperature to be right at 130-135°F.
+For medium rare prime rib, you'll want the internal temperature to be right at 130-135ยฐF.
+For medium prime rib, you'll want the internal temperature to be between 135-140ยฐF.

-• If your roast temps a bit cooler than 130-135 °F, simply preheat your oven to 375 °F., returning the roast to the oven until the internal temp reaches 130-135 °F, checking the internal temperature every 10 minutes or so until the prime rib raises a few more degrees to the desired temperature.
+• If the internal temperatute of your prime rib roast temps a bit cooler than 130-135 degrees F., simply preheat your oven to 375 degrees F., returning the roast to the oven until the internal temp reaches 130-135 degrees F., checking the internal temperature every 10 minutes or so until the prime rib raises a few more degrees internally to the desired temperature.

-• Using big forks, lift the prime rib roast from the rib rack and the roasting pan, placing it onto a large cutting board.
+• Using two meat forks, lift the prime rib roast from the rack of bones and the roasting pan, placing it onto a large cutting board.

-• Slice the prime rib into thick slices, placing them onto dinner plates.
-Pour a bit of the warm au jus over the prime rib, then add a dollop of horseradish sauce alongside.
+• Slice the prime rib into 3/4 inch thick slices, placing them onto dinner plates.
+If desired, pour a bit of the warm au jus over the prime rib, then add a dollop of horseradish sauce alongside.
 Serve at once.

 • Combine all the sauce ingredients in a small bowl until smooth; store in the fridge until ready to serve.